M00nlightbee/Robotics_AssessmentTwo/README.md

 ## Project Inspiration
 In this task a robot system is built to perform a repetitive, complex, task automatically and without the need for intervention or control from an operator.
-As this project is about solving real world problem, i decided to build a security system with moveable parts for a bicycle as there are thousands of bicycle being stolen with no way of tracking them.
+As this project is about solving real world problems, i decided to build a security system with moveable parts for a bicycle as there are thousands of bicycle being stolen with no way of tracking them.

-The Police are usually unable to get leads to locate these stolen bicycles.

-There has been an experiment to see if one could use the apple airtags to keep track of stolen and it was found that tags were unfortunately not effiecent.
+There has been an experiment to see if one could use the apple airtags to keep track of stolen and it was found that tags were unfortunately not effiecent.[**Video Documentation of the experiment**](https://www.youtube.com/watch?v=S0NRo0uoehw)

 ## Project Overview
 This an event driven robotic system, it integrates radar sensing with computer vision to autonomously detect and respond to human presence.